TALK TO SALES

 6. Sending required notices

-Other than notifying your employees about the QSEHRA itself, you’ll need to keep them informed about how you’re handling their personal health information.
+Other than notifying your eligible employees about the QSEHRA, you’ll need to keep them informed about how you handle their personal health information.

 The plan sponsor must certify that employees’ health information will be protected and not used for employment-related actions.
 If you have a HIPAA privacy officer, only this individual should see this information.